JCuerda/DapperUOW/README.md

 # DapperUOW
-A netcore implementation of Unit of Work Pattern using Micro ORM Dapper
+A simple netcore implementation of Unit of Work Pattern using Micro ORM Dapper which can be used as a basis for other project implementation.